-Marc Abrahams is editor and co-founder of the science humor magazine Annals of Improbable Research (AIR) and its web site, www.improbable.com and Internet TV series, and the new book This Is Improbable, and a columnist for the British newspaper The Guardian.
-He writes about research that makes people LAUGH, and then THINK.
+Marc Abrahams writes about research that makes people LAUGH, and then THINK.
+He co-founded and edits the science humor magazine Annals of Improbable Research (AIR) and its web site, www.improbable.com and Internet video series, and writes books (including the recent This Is Improbable and the upcoming This Is Improbable, Too), a column for the British newspaper The Guardian, and other things in other places.

 Marc is the father and master of ceremonies of the Ig Nobel Prize Ceremony, honoring achievements that make people LAUGH, and then THINK.
 The Prizes are handed out by genuine Nobel Laureates at a gala ceremony held each autumn at Harvard University and broadcast on National Public Radio and on the Internet.

 The simplest way to get Marc to do a talk at your meeting, conference, convention, or other gathering is to ask him.
 You can also see him do talks and performances in touring shows with Ig Nobel Prize winners — in the UK (every March since 2003, for National Science Week), in Denmark, and elsewhere, including a big show at every Annual Meeting of the American Association for the Advancement of Science.
 Marc also sometimes organizes public events called "Dramatically Improbable Research", featuring 2-minute-long dramatic readings from genuine, bizarre research studies.

 Marc collaborated with Paris-based FL Concepts in making the TV series Quand La Science Fait Rire.

 The Washington Post called Marc "the nation's guru of academic grunge."
 The Journal of the American Medical Association called him "the Puck of Science."
 He has been called many other things.